Avoiding a smoking habit

 Reasons to quit smoking

-People give up smoking for many reasons - from a desire to improve their health or to save money, to wanting to appeal to the opposite sex or reduce any potential harm to someone else's health.
+People give up smoking for many reasons - from a wish to improve their health or to save money, to wanting to appeal to the opposite sex or reduce any potential harm to someone else's health.

 Improving your health